-The role of Supplementary Planning Documents (SPDs) is to provide guidance on 3.9 how existing planning policy should be used and interpreted when developing proposals and taking decisions on planning applications.
+- 3.15 The role of Supplementary Planning Documents (SPDs) is to provide guidance on how existing planning policy should be used and interpreted when developing proposals and taking decisions on planning applications.
 The Core Strategy generated the production of two SPDs, which provided additional guidance on the implementation of its design and housing policies.
 Following the adoption of new Charnwood Local Plan, it is anticipated that these two SPDs will fall away, as the parent policies contained within the Core Strategy will have been superseded.
 The new Local Plan includes policies relating to the design of new development.
 It also incorporates, under an annex, much of the key guidance on how these policies will be implemented through decision-taking.
 On that basis, it is not currently anticipated that there will be an immediate need for additional supplementary guidance on design matters.
 Consequently, the Local Development Scheme does plan for this eventuality during its life span.
-Nevertheless, the Borough Council will closely follow the development of national policy in relation to the preparation of local Design Codes.
-Current guidance suggests that design codes should either be included within local plans or prepared as SPDs.
-Regardless of the format, the Borough Council will ensure that, should they become necessary that they are based on effective community engagement and reflect local aspirations for the development of their area.
+Nevertheless, the Borough Council will closely follow the development of national policy in relation to the preparation of local Design Current guidance suggests that design codes should either be included within local plans or prepared as SPDs.
+Regardless of the format, the Borough Council will ensure that, should they become necessary that they are based on effective community engagement and reflect local aspirations for the development of their area. - 3.16 There are two new SPDs identified for preparation and production over the three-year period covered by the Local Development Scheme.
+These seek to provide additional planning policy guidance firstly on housing and secondly in relation to biodiversity.
+Both documents are linked and dependent upon parent polices contained within the emerging new Charnwood Local Plan.
+Although the Borough Council is initiating their preparation and production during the first year of the new Local Development Scheme, their latter stages, particularly public consultation, will need to take place after the formal adoption of the new Local Plan has taken place.
+Consequently, those latter stages are anticipated to take place post-September 2023 at the earliest.